gorlowski/crystal_musl/README.md

 to create statically-linked programs with crystal without having to build them in a vm or a container (e.g., in alpine linux using docker) to simplify the process of deploying a couple simple crystal utilities to low-resource machines that are not my primary development machine.
+So far so good.

 ## Dependencies